-The 4-band BGRN mosaic is produced in a Jpeg 2000 image format, which is a lossy compression format designed to appear visually lossless.
+As standard the 4-band BGRN mosaic is produced in a Jpeg 2000 image format, which is a lossy compression format designed to appear visually lossless.
+For project and emergency response imagery other formats are available upon request to meet client requirements.